3.2 Stormwater Management Design

 - Maintenance Considerations

 - The designer should carefully consider the long-term vegetation management strategy for the SMP, keeping in mind the maintenance legacy for the future owners.
-The SMP maintenance agreement must include requirements to ensure vegetation cover in perpetuity.
+The O&M Agreement will include requirements to ensure vegetation cover in perpetuity.

 - When appropriate, the designer should provide signage to help educate the public about SMPs and designate limits of mowing (wildflower areas, meadows, etc.).